faresismail96/blog/content/posts/BackPressure and DynamicAllocation.md

 <h1> What about the practical side of things? </h1>

-This is where things get a little bit more complicated or hazy...
+This is where things might get a bit more complicated or hazy.

-The following is the result of what I could gather from my personal experience with spark streaming and the documentation and various articles I read online.
+The following is a summary of what I learned recently from various sources online and the spark source code.
+Surprisingly the spark streaming documentation can be rather thin on the subject of dynamic allocation and backpressure.

-On many occasions, I had to check the source code to get a clearer answer.

-One of the most important thing about Dynamic allocation and backpressure is the configuration.

-Surprisingly, the official documentations lacks in depth with that regards.

-So here a list of conf I could gather from here and there:

 <h2> Spark Streaming Backpressure </h2>

  - `spark.streaming.backpressure.enabled`:

         Enables backpressure in spark streaming

- - `spark.streaming.backpressure.initialRate`:

-        The initial rate to start with. this only works on spark versions 2.4 and above.
-        Otherwise, spark streaming will use the
-        kafka max rate per partition as the initial rate.

  - `spark.streaming.kafka.maxRatePerPartition`: